LeToNode/Play2.0-CN-doc/assets/AssetsGoogleClosureCompiler.md

 # Using Google Closure Compiler

 The [Closure Compiler](http://code.google.com/p/closure-compiler/) is a tool for making JavaScript download and run faster.
 It is a true compiler for JavaScript.
 Instead of compiling from a source language to machine code, it compiles from JavaScript to better JavaScript.
-It parses your JavaScript, analyzes it, removes dead code and rewrites and minimizes what's left.
+It parses your JavaScript, analyzes it, removes dead code and rewrites and minimizes what’s left.

 Any Javascript file present in `app/assets` will be parsed by Google Closure compiler, checked for errors and dependencies and minified if activated in the build configuration.